luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

         In the lonely and, at times, discouraging world of whistleblowing, we whistleblowers are 2005): “To leave the world a bit better, whether by a healthy child, a garden patch or a
 ```
+In this example, I used `grep -h` to get all lines including the text "world" from all txt files in **plos** directory.
+It is useful when I want to know about the science articles about introducing about world topics and so I can view the information altogether.

 **Use -l as the option:**
 It displays list of a filenames that include the pattern of characters.
 It is useful when I only want to find the files that contain the keyword.
 For example, if I want to find the articles about New York within a bunch of newspapers, I can use this option to get the newspapers I need.